-Imagine a two-week breath of fresh air and you’ve pretty well summed up this 15-day tour of some of the greatest American national parks there are.
+Imagine a two-week breath of fresh air and you’ve summed up this 15-day tour of some of the greatest American national parks.
 With big city fun in buzzing Seattle and funky Portland, unique and quirky small towns like Wallace and Jackson, and all the stunning western grandeur your eyes can soak in, this trip has it all.
-Combining hiking in parks big and small, sipping craft brews, savouring artisanal donuts, dipping your toes in the Pacific Ocean, and relaxing in cowboy bars, this whirlwind trip is the answer for anyone looking for a true adventure away from home.
+Combining hiking in parks big and small, savouring artisanal donuts, and relaxing in cowboy bars, this whirlwind trip is the answer for anyone looking for a true adventure away from home.

 Mt Rainier Park visit.
 Coeur d’Alene stop.
-Glacier National Park visits.
-Yellowstone National Park visits.
-Grand Teton National Park visit.
+Glacier NP visits.
+Yellowstone NP visits.
+Grand Teton NP visit.
 Craters of the Moon National Monument visit.
-Crater Lake National Park visit.
-Oregon Coast visit.
+Crater Lake NP visit.
 All transport to/from included activities and between all destinations.

 Get inspired by wilderness in the Rockies, watch geysers erupt in Yellowstone, indulge in craft beer in laid-back Oregon, get a taste for the Northwest’s majestic national parks, visit quirky towns and funky cities.

 While it is our intention to adhere to the route described below, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
 The itinerary is brief, as we never know exactly where our journey will take us.
 Due to our style of travel and the regions we visit, travel can be unpredictable.
 The Trip Details document is a general guide to the tour and region and any mention of specific destinations or wildlife is by no means a guarantee that they will be visited or encountered.
 Aboard expedition trips visits to research stations depend on final permission.